jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .../pumping_python/doe

-If I know where I am, it is easier to know how to get to where I want to go. :ref:`I know how to make a directory<how to make a directory>`
+If I know where I am, it is easier to get to where I want to go. :ref:`I know how to make a directory<how to make a directory>`

 ----